Wang Yihan (figure skater): 2024–25 season

 Wang began her season by competing on the Junior Grand Prix circuit.
 At her first assignment, the 2024 JGP Thailand, three-time World Junior silver medalist Shin Ji-a entered as the gold medal favourite, but struggled.
 Wang unexpectedly claimed the gold medal, making history as the first skater from China to win a Junior Grand Prix title in the women's singles event.
 She followed this achievement with a bronze medal finish on home ice at the 2024 JGP China, qualifying for the 2024–25 Junior Grand Prix Final.
 At the Final, Wang skated two clean programs and finished in fourth place overall.
 Following the event, she said, "I feel really happy as I was able to land my jumps.
 This is my first time in the JGP final and that made me feel a bit nervous but I enjoyed skating here a lot."

 Selected to compete at the 2025 World Junior Championships in late February, Wang placed eighth in the short program and sixteenth in the free skate, finishing twelfth overall.

 2025–26 season

 Wang started the season by competing on the Junior Grand Prix series, winning bronze at 2025 JGP Italy and placing fourth at 2025 JGP Azerbaijan.
+In December, she won the 2026 Chinese Junior Championships.

+Selected to compete at the 2026 Junior World Championships in Tallinn, Estonia, Wang placed sixth in the short program and sixth in the free skate to finish in fifth place overall.
+"I am satisfied with my performance today," she said following her free skate.
+"I landed all the jumps and I was able to show what I do in training.
+Compared to last season, I am able to enjoy the competition more, feel calmer and more grounded."

+2026–27 season

+In early August, it was announced that former two-time World medalist, Satoko Miyahara, had joined Wang's coaching team.

+Yihan opened her season at the Junior Grand Prix in Latvia, earning new ISU personal best scores in both program segments, as well as overall.
+She won the bronze medal behind Mei Okada and Hana Bath.
+Yihan followed this up by winning gold at the Junior Grand Prix in Georgia, achieving new personal best scores in the short program segment, as well as her overall total score.